-Get me talking about my hair, and I can go on and on.
+Get me talking about my hair and hair products, and I can go on and on.
 In the mid 1990s, I even did a small feature on it for the long-defunct Bikini magazine.
 Put bluntly: it’s a bitch.
 Thin as black ice.
 No body.
 Impossible to style.
 There’s hardly a pomade that works for me, as I basically need Vaseline to do the job.
 Therefore, I’m a longtime user of Dax and Murphy’s, two old-school pomades that basically are Vaseline, full of enough petroleum by-products to rival the Gulf of Mexico.

 Everything else is simply too “wet,” if that makes any sense.
 So, admittedly, I don’t have high hopes for natural or organic pomades going into this month’s column; and, frankly, I don’t like sacrificing my killer—and hard-fought—‘do for the sake of citizen journalism, but here goes nothing, anyway.